Anniversary Narrows Peak

 November 5, 2010

 When I first considered Las Vegas as a climbing vacation, Anniversary Narrows immediately caught my interest.
 Touted as a beautiful slot canyon, it was not to be missed.
-But it wasn't until I came across a route description in Hiking in Southern Nevada by Branch Whitney (Las Vegas' version of Calgary's Alan Kane or Andrew Nugara), that I decided to do it.
-This route is a loop that not only includes the narrows and a peak, but also goes through a wonderland called Bowl of Fire.
+But it wasn't until I came across a route description in Hiking in Southern Nevada by Branch Whitney that I decided to do it.
+This route is a loop that not only includes the narrows and a peak but also goes through a colourful wonderland called Bowl of Fire.

-The trip starts on Calville Wash North Road that leads to Lovell Wash.
-Once in the wash Dinah and I followed it to the Anniversary Narrows.
+The trip starts on Callville Wash North Road which leads to Lovell Wash.
+Once in the wash, Dinah and I followed it to the Anniversary Narrows.
 The narrows are defined by steep walls so close together, only one person at a time can pass through some sections.
-The slot canyon extends for a couple hundred metres.
+The slot canyon extends for a couple of hundred metres.

 Although the route is complicated – there are many twists and turns as well as landmarks to look for – we easily stayed on track.
 I highly recommend it.

-Colorful scenery as we start out on Calville Wash North Road
+Colourful scenery as we started out on Callville Wash North Road

 Ore Car Mine sign (mouse over to read)

-Anniversary Narrows Peak is likely at the right end of the background ridge.
+Anniversary Narrows Peak is at the far right end of the background ridge

 Starting up Lovell Wash